 - Redundant: Used to duplicate SDF packets on both access networks if both of them are available.

+Figure 5.15.1.3-1 illustrates the traffic steering mechanisms defined in this release by TS 23.501 [23501] and their respective functionalities.

+Figure 5.15.1.3-1: Traffic steering mechanisms and their functionalities in an illustrative UE model specified in TS 23.501 [23501]

+For access traffic steering, switching, and splitting procedures, the UE may be provided with up to five different IP addresses by the network:

+one IP address/prefix for the Multi-Access PDU session (allocated regardless of type of steering functionality).

+two IP addresses/prefixes, one bound to each access network, called the “MPTCP link-specific multipath” addresses (if UE and network agree on using MPTCP steering functionality).

+two IP addresses/prefixes, one bound to each access network, called the “MPQUIC link-specific multipath” addresses (if UE and network agree on using MPQUIC steering functionality).

+NOTE 1: The MPTCP link-specific multipath addresses and the MPQUIC link-specific multipath addresses may not be routable via N6.

+NOTE 2: The "MPTCP link-specific multipath" addresses/prefixes can be the same as the "MPQUIC link-specific multipath" addresses/prefixes.

-To support the operation of media delivery services specified in TS 26.501 [26501], TS 26.506 [26506], and TS 26.502 [26502] with multi-access, there is a need to first document clear potential issues to split, steer, and switch the M4 application flows of the above media delivery services based on methods specified in ATSSS architecture.
+To support the operation of media delivery services specified in TS 26.501 [26501], TS 26.506 [26506], and TS 26.502 [26502] with multi-access, there is a need to first document clear potential issues to split, steer, and switch the M4 application flows of these media delivery services based on methods specified in ATSSS architecture.

-5.15.1.3 Non-ATSSS Multi-access

-UE connected to multiple access networks (whether they be a 3GPP and non-3GPP network, multiple disjoint 3GPP networks, etc.) inherently have the capability to deploy and utilize multi-access techniques without the need of ATSSS assuming support for the techniques and/or protocols are available at the application server.
-In these cases, the UE may establish multiple connections with the application server over different access networks such that media delivered by the application server is routed back over the appropriate access network.

 5.15.2 Collaboration scenarios

+5.15.2.0 Introduction

+The following collaboration scenarios correspond to clauses A.x, A.y and A.z in TS 26.501 [26501] in which a 5GMS Client is connected to one more 5GMS AS instances via multiple access networks (e.g., a 3GPP Access and a non-3GPP Access, such as Wi-Fi).
+The 5GMS AS instances may be deployed in the Trusted DN or in an external DN.
+Where a 5GMS AS instance is deployed in a Trusted DN, connectivity between it and the 5GMS Client via the non-3GPP Access is still achieved via the UPF.

-5.15.2.1 Multi-access media delivery in the 5G Media Streaming System
+5.15.2.1 Multi-access media delivery without using ATSSS

-In this scenario, the 5GMSd Client is connected (either directly or via functions within the UE) to multiple data, or access, networks (e.g., an unmanaged Wi-Fi network and the 5G network).
-The client requests adaptive media streaming content from one or more 5GMSd Application Servers.
-The Client may choose to switch between access networks or use multiple simultaneously, as described in clause 5.x2.
+In this scenario, based on the description in clause 5.15.1.2, the Media Stream Handler in the 5GMS Client is connected (either directly or via functions within the UE) to multiple data, or access, networks (e.g., an unmanaged Wi-Fi network and the 5G network).
+The client requests media streaming content from one or more 5GMS Application Servers.
+The 5GMS Client may choose to switch between access networks or use multiple simultaneously.
 This allows the client to distribute network load across access networks, optimise costs, as well as improve QoS.

-The client’s Media Session Handler discovers the URL of the Application Server either from a Media Entry Point provided by the 5GMSd Application Function (AF) at reference point M5d, or through a separate piece of metadata obtained from the 5GMSd Application Provider via reference point M8d.
+The client’s Media Session Handler discovers the URL of each Application Server from Media Entry Points provided in Service Access Information, acquired either from the 5GMS Application Function (AF) at reference point M5, or else obtained from the 5GMS Application Provider via reference point M8.